Steens Mountain: Geology

-Steens Mountain is the remnant of a long shield volcano.
+Steens Mountain is a horst primarily composed of flood basalt deposits.

 The east face of Steens Mountain is composed mainly of basalts stacked one upon another.
 Lava flows several hundreds of feet thick inundated the region between 17 and 14 million years ago.
 Chemical data from magma deposits from the area reveal three distinct stages of volcanism.

 Layers of clay and volcanic dust show over forty lava flows on Steens Mountain.
 Most lava layers reach to 3000 ft thick or more in some areas.
 As the surface cracked, peaks and valleys were formed.
 Erosion and landfalls continue to modify the faces of the cliffs along the mountain.
 The sediment bedding is roughly horizontal, evidence to the absence of compressional forces.
 The white sediments consist primarily of stratified acidic tuffs.
 While rain hasn't been a main contributor to erosion, ice and snow melt are the main sources of erosion on Steens Mountain.